ARIZONA SWORDS

 DSC_0013.jpg DSC_0018.jpg DSC_0019.jpg DSC_0022.jpg DSC_0023.jpg DSC_0026.jpg

 A181.
-USMC – UNITED STATES MARINE CORPS – 1830 PERIOD - EAGLE-HEAD BOYS MUSICIAN SWORD & ORIGINAL SCABARD: It is extremely rare to find and an early United States Marine Corps Eagle-Head Boys musicians’ sword with a blue & gold etched blade; a F. W. WIDMANN maker mark hilt; a Weyerberg King’s Head marked blade; and compete with the original leather scabbard.
+UNITED STATES MARINE CORPS 1830 PERIOD EAGLE HEAD BOYS MUSICIAN SWORD & ORIGINAL SCABBARDIt is extremely rare to find an early United States Marine Corps Eagle Head Boys musicians’ sword with a blue & gold etched blade; F. W. WIDMANN maker mark hilt; a Weyerberg King’s Head marked blade; and the original leather scabbard.
 The blade retains a good amount of original blue finish and gold etching and the original leather scabbard is strong and complete with both brass mounts.
 Shipping & Insurance included. $3500.00

 DSC_0002.jpg DSC_0004.jpg DSC_0006.jpg DSC_0007.jpg DSC_0011.jpg